britsman/PostmortemForge/README.md

 The `rollback_to_recovery` arrow points backward in minutes (`T+6.0m -> T+5.6m`) because
 the last breached sample is at T+5.6, just before the rollback at T+6.0; the gap is the absolute distance, 23 seconds.
-The correlator allows the recovery endpoint to fall
+The correlator allows the recovery endpoint to fall either side of the rollback within the window, which is why a breach ending slightly before the rollback still counts as the recovery it enabled.

+## Grounded claims

+The draft writer emits only `Claim` objects, and a `Claim` cannot be constructed without at least one `Provenance`.
+The guarantee is enforced in the type's `__post_init__`: